AARP Eye Center

 A similar rule, the Government Pension Offset (GPO), affects spouses, widows and widowers who collect spousal or survivor benefits from Social Security and also receive pensions from federal, state or local government jobs that did not withhold Social Security taxes.
 Their benefits are reduced by two-thirds of their government pension — and can be eliminated entirely if that two-thirds exceeds the Social Security payment.

 Keep in mind

-- Pensions, regardless of their source, do not count against the Social Security earnings limits.
+- Pension income does not count against the Social Security earnings limit, regardless of the pension's source.